Roger Sloan

 Roger Brandon Sloan (born May 15, 1987) is a Canadian professional golfer.

+Early life and amateur career

 Sloan was born in Calgary, Alberta and grew up in Merritt, British Columbia.
 He played college golf at the University of Texas at El Paso.
+Sloan graduated with a degree in finance.

+Professional career

-After graduating from college with a degree in finance, Sloan turned professional and played on the Canadian Tour, winning once in 2011.
+Sloan played on the Canadian Tour shortly after turning professional.
+He won once in 2011.
 He played on the Web.com Tour in 2013 and 2014 and won his first title in July 2014 at the Nova Scotia Open.
 He finished 24th on the regular-season money list to earn his PGA Tour card for the 2014–15 season.

 Sloan recorded his best finish on the PGA Tour at the 2021 Wyndham Championship.
 He lost in a six-man playoff after Kevin Kisner made a birdie putt on the second playoff hole.